![]() |

 e) Radiology

-1) Facilities for basic diagnostic radiological procedures shall be provided and shall include the following elements:
+1) Facilities for basic diagnostic radiological procedures shall be provided and shall include the following:

-A) a size adequate to accommodate needed equipment with a minimum clearance of 3 feet on all four sides of the table;
+A) Space adequate to accommodate needed equipment with a minimum clearance of 3 feet on all four sides of the table;

-C) a patient toilet accessible from the radiographic room.
+C) A patient toilet accessible from the radiology room.

 3) Viewing and administrative areas shall be provided.

-4) Storage facilities for exposed film shall be provided.
+4) Storage facilities for exposed film shall be provided (if required).

 5) Dressing rooms or booths with convenient toilet access shall be provided.